 The replacement of the National Marine Facilities is intended for the entire marine scientific community of the Netherlands and for the Dutch maritime sector.
 A sub-function of "maritime living lab" has been added to the oceanographic function (falls under the NWO Domain Science) to ensure a good connection with the NWO Domain Applied and Engineering Sciences and the top sector programming.

-8 How will the new vessels be designed?
+8 How are the new vessels designed?

 9 Where will the ships be constructed?

 The vessels are tendered in accordance with a European tendering procedure.
 NIOZ was guided in this process by lawyers specialised in tendering.
 The RV Adriaen Coenen has been built by Next Generation Shipyards in Lauwersoog.
 The RV Wim Wolff by Thecla Bodewes Shipyards in Harlingen and the RV Anna Weber-van Bosse by Armon Shipyards in Vigo (Spain).

 10 How long does it take to build new vessels?